 Set-Asides and Special Interest Groups

-Each federal agency must set an annual goal for participation by different types of small businesses.
+Each federal agency must set an annual goal for participation by different types of small business categories.
 Here are the statutory goals established by Congress for federal executive agencies:

 - 23 percent of prime contracts for small businesses